-Increased caseloads: The major challenge for the social services system is handling the increased caseloads and application volume for public assistance programs.
-Primarily due to health care reform, the Medicaid application volume has increased substantially.
-In addition, the FAMIS caseload, which was previously handled by DMAS, has transitioned to the local departments of social services.
+Increased caseloads: The major challenge for the social services system is handling the fluctuating caseloads and workload for public assistance programs.
+Primarily due to health care reform, the volume of applications for Medicaid has increased substantially since 2013.
+The FAMIS caseload, which was previously handled by DMAS, has transitioned to the local departments of social services.
+Between 2013 and 2016, local department of social services workers were managing the workload in two systems - the legacy eligibility system and the new replacement eligibility system.
+As of March 2017, all public assistance programs have transitioned to the Virginia Case Managment System (VaCMS).
+This should lead to efficiencies in application processing.

-Information Systems: The Department is currently involved in a massive modernization of its eligibility determination systems due to be completed by June of 2016.
-The Virginia Case Management System (VaCMS) is an enterprise data system designed to address the significantly increased demand for eligibility determination, primarily as a result of health care reform.
-With the modernization of the Department's eligibility determination systems, it is understood that some of the Department's legacy systems, such as ADAPT, will be discontinued.
-However, it will be necessary for them to run parallel until the new system is fully implemented.
+Information Systems: The Department has completed the massive modernization of its public assistance eligibility determination systems in March 2017.
+However, fixes and enhancements are expected to continue for the next 12 months.
+The VaCMS is an enterprise data system designed to address the significantly increased demand for eligibility determination, primarily as a result of health care reform.
+With the modernization of the Department's eligibility determination systems, the Department's legacy systems, such as ADAPT, have been decommissioned.